Scoop: Coming Up on a Rebroadcast of BOB'S BURGERS on FOX - Sunday, January 10, 2021

 From This Author TV Scoop

-- Scoop: Coming Up on a Rebroadcast of COSMOS: POSSIBLE WORLDS on FOX - Saturday, January 16, 2021
+- Scoop: Coming Up on a New Episode of THE ROOKIE on ABC - Sunday, January 24, 2021

-- Scoop: Coming Up on a Rebroadcast of NAME THAT TUNE on FOX - Saturday, January 16, 2021
+- Scoop: Coming Up on the Season Finale of WHO WANTS TO BE A MILLIONAIRE on ABC - Sunday, January 24, 2021

-- Scoop: Coming Up on a Rebroadcast of THE MASKED DANCER on FOX - Saturday, January 16, 2021
+- Scoop: Coming Up on a Rebroadcast of AMERICA'S FUNNIEST HOME VIDEOS on ABC - Sunday, January 24, 2021

-- Scoop: Coming Up on a New Episode of LAST MAN STANDING on FOX - Thursday, January 14, 2021
+- Scoop: Coming Up on a New Episode of THE CHASE on ABC - Thursday, January 21, 2021